jthoma25/Biden_Approval/README.md

 Python Version: 3.6 or later

-IDE/TextEditor: This does not matter, though we deferred to VSCode due to the simplicity and ease of use.
+IDE/TextEditor: This does not matter, some IDE's that we would recommend based on our uses are VSCode and Jupyter Notebook

+Jupyter Notebook

 Packages used for Sentiment Analysis: